ColorlibHQ/fashe-companion/readme.txt

 This section describes how to install the plugin and get it working.

-1. Upload the whole contents of the folder `datarc-companion` to the `/wp-content/plugins/` directory
+1. Upload the whole contents of the folder `Fashe-companion` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress dashboard
 3. Enjoy using it :)